itwoorks/Php-Ninja-Backoffice/README.md

 - PDO:: Support
 - MySQL
 - Before building your Bd, make sure that:
-* every table has 'id' PRIMARY auto increment FIELD
+* every table has '<table_name>Id' PRIMARY auto increment FIELD
-* Foreign Keys must follow this pattern TABLENAMEID, Example: accounts -> accountsId
+* Foreign Keys must follow the same pattern '<table_name>Id', Example: accounts -> accountsId
-* If you want to use drag and drop rows sorting, you must have a INT field called 'orden'
+* If you want to use drag and drop rows sorting, you must have a INT field called 'orden' in the table

 #### Steps:
 * Set your own database, general project settings and admin password at config.php
 * db_prefix is your tables prefix (ex. wp_)
 * chmod 777 /setup/ - necesary if you want to auto generate TABLE SETUP files
-* Run /install/makeSetups from the browser.
+* Run /install/makeSetups FROM THE BROWSER (http://).
 All setup files will be created.
 * chmod 777 /data/ - folder where images and files will be stored
 * Goto your http://
 * Login with your user / pass